isstac/spf-wca/README.md

 # SPF WCA
 SPF-WCA is a tool for algorithmic complexity analysis based on symbolic execution.
-It uses history-based guidance policies that enable exploration at large input sizes (e.g., number og elements to be sorted) of the target program.
+It uses history-based guidance policies that enable exploration at large input sizes (e.g., number of elements to be sorted) of the target program.

 To cite SPF-WCA, please use the most recent paper that was accepted at ICST 2017:
-> Kasper Luckow, Rody Kersten, Corina Pasareanu, **Symbolic Complexity Analysis using Context-preserving Histories**, Proceedings of the 10th IEEE International Conference on Software Testing, Verification and Validation (ICST 2017), \[pdf\] \[bibtex\].
+> Kasper Luckow, Rody Kersten, Corina Pasareanu, **Symbolic Complexity Analysis using Context-preserving Histories**, Proceedings of the 10th IEEE International Conference on Software Testing, Verification and Validation (ICST 2017), [pdf](http://www.andrew.cmu.edu/user/kluckow/papers/icst2017/icst2017.pdf) [bibtex](http://www.andrew.cmu.edu/user/kluckow/papers/icst2017/icst2017.bib).

 ## Installation
 We provide two ways of installing SPF-WCA: